-No trip to San Francisco would be complete without a ride on a San Francisco Cable Car – they’re a San Francisco institution… and a lot of FUN, especially on the hills!
+No trip to San Francisco would be complete without a ride on a San Francisco Cable Car.
+They’re a San Francisco institution and a lot of FUN, especially on the hills.
 Sit on the cable car’s outer bench seats or stand outside at each end for the best views of the city – and hold on tight!
-We like standing at the back of the cable car – this is where the gripman operates a crank for the rear wheel brakes.
+We like standing at the back of the cable car, where the gripman operates a crank for the rear wheel brakes.

 Cable Car Turnarounds

 The Cable Car Turnarounds are located at Aquatic Park – opposite Ghirardelli Square on Beach Street, at Bay & Taylor – and in the center of town, near Union Square, at Powell & Market.
 You can also hop on a Cable Car at selected stops along its three routes.

 At Powell and Market streets, the cable car turnaround serves as the beginning stop for two lines – the Powell-Mason and Powell-Hyde lines.
 Both lines end near Fisherman’s Wharf, but at different areas.

 The Powell-Mason line begins at the Powell/ Market turnaround, and runs from there, up and over Nob Hill, and down to Bay Street at Fisherman’s Wharf.

 The Powell-Hyde line runs over Nob and Russian hills, before ending at Aquatic Park near Ghiradelli Square.

 California Street Line

 The California Street line runs East-West from the Financial District, through Chinatown, over Nob Hill and stops at Van Ness Avenue.